ARN Media (A1N) H2 2025 earnings summary

 Net profit after tax was AUD 16 million, down 41% year-on-year.

-Net debt reduced by 28% to AUD 64 million; debt facility refinanced to FY28.
+Net debt reduced to AUD 64 million, with leverage at 1.66x, improving to 1.5x pro forma after further asset sales; debt facility refinanced to FY28.

 Outlook and guidance

-The total audio market is expected to be flat in FY26, with digital revenue growth offsetting low single-digit declines in radio.
+Total audio market expected to be flat in FY26, with low single-digit declines in radio offset by mid-teens digital revenue growth.

-Metro radio share is expected to improve, regional share to remain flat, and digital revenues to grow in the mid-high teens.
+Metro radio share is expected to improve, regional share to remain flat, and digital revenues to grow strongly.

 Ongoing focus on cost control, with AUD 55 million in cost out targeted by end of FY27.